Terms of service for PocketLaw

 2. DEFINITIONS AND INTERPRETATION

-2.1 The following definitions and rules of interpretation apply in the Agreement:
+2.1 The terms used in this Agreement shall have the same meaning as ascribed to them in Article 4 of the GDPR.
+Furthermore the following definitions and rules of interpretation apply in the Agreement:

 “Data Controller” is the company/organisation that processes personal data on behalf of the Data Processor and is therefore only permitted to process data in accordance with the Controller’s written instructions.
 The Parties agree and acknowledge that for the purpose of the Data Protection Legislation, PocketLaw Limited is the Processor.